-- Division expenditures are \$627,227 lower a decrease of 37.3 percent compared to budgeted expenditures for FY19. - The decrease is attributable to lower personnel costs due to reorganization of the department. - Division FTEs remain unchanged. - Approximately 93.1 percent of division expenditures are personnel related. - The largest spending under operating expenditures is for repairs and maintenance of vehicles, (\$29,000), which is 2.8 percent of the budgeted amount, and vehicle fuel, which is 1.3 percent (\$15,000). - Services and charges make up approximately 1.3 percent of division expenditures.
+- Division expenditures are \$529,727 a decrease of 31.5 percent compared to budgeted expenditures for FY19. - The decrease is attributable to lower personnel costs due to reorganization of the department. - Division FTEs are reduced by two, from 11.80 to 9.80. - Approximately 93.7 percent of division expenditures are personnel related. - The largest spending under operating expenditures is for repairs and maintenance of vehicles, (\$29,000), which is 2.5 percent of the budgeted amount, and vehicle fuel, which is 1.3 percent (\$15,000). - Services and charges make up approximately 1.2 percent of division expenditures.
 This is mainly made up of charges for Blue Team Internal Affairs (\$5,700), and Lexus Nexus (\$4,600). - Supplies make up a little over 0.4 percent of division expenditures (\$5,000), and are made up of detective supplies such as CD-R, DVD, paper, toner, fingerprinting and drug testing supplies.